 The collection bag is then rocked back and forth to draw the blood out and is weighed often throughout the process.
 Once 480 grams (or 450 milliliters) are collected, the needle is withdrawn and pressure is held to the donor’s neck for 2 minutes then wrapped for another 30 minutes.
 Animal donors, just like their human counterparts, are fed lots of yummy treats after their donation and receive plenty of praise!

 We do need blood from cats from time to time, but we are not currently recruiting donors from our patients.
-Because of the somewhat unpredictable nature of cats, we use some of our own pets.
+Because of the somewhat unpredictable nature of cats, we currently only use our staff’s personal cats as donors.
 Cats have multiple blood types just like dogs do.
 Blood types for cats are type-A and type-B. Type-A blood is more popular due to the majority of mixed breed cats.
 The majority of cats with type-B blood are purebred cats.
 Cats can have very severe reactions to foreign blood, so it is always a good idea to cross-match blood types before a transfusion.

 Whole blood consists of red blood cells and plasma, which can be separated and used differently.
 Plasma is made up of clotting factors, platelets, and occasional white blood cells.
 It can be stored for a year as Fresh Frozen Plasma (FFP) and for four years as Frozen Plasma (FP).
 FFP contains all clotting factors, whereas FP has lost some because of prolonged storage.
 They are used in dogs with bleeding disorders.
 Whole blood and Packed Red Cells (PRC) can be stored up to 30 days.
 They are administered in the event of severe blood loss or in anemic animals.